 This subject aims to increase and desimplify students’ understanding of the international, and what it means to be an internationalised student and a global citizen in the contemporary world.
 This aim is framed and managed pedagogically through the conceptual lens of transculturation.
 Transculturation is applied and reconfigured across numerous disciplines and sociocultural and geographical settings, and has given rise to, or influenced, important attendant concepts such as contact zones and borderlands.
 Expanding out from transculturation are the subject’s other key concepts (to be embedded in the content on a weekly basis, and signposted gently from week one), noted below.
 The subject is divided into two parts:

-2) week eight to week twelve present a set of engaging case study discussions that convert the subject’s implicit theoretical and conceptual approach to the international into accessible, real world and student-relevant/engaged topics: religion, food, music, sport, environment.
+2) week seven to week twelve present a set of engaging case study discussions that convert the subject’s implicit theoretical and conceptual approach to the international into accessible, real world and student-relevant/engaged topics: religion, food, music, sport, environment.

 Indigenous knowledges, migration, empires, de/colonisation, nation-states, transculturation, cultural identities, contact zones, borderlands, cultural mixings